Commute Carbon Footprint Calculator: compare car, bus, train, bike and EV

 2. Select the number of weeks you commute each year, or leave the default.

-5. Click Calculate to compare per-trip and annual emissions for each mode.
+5. Click Calculate to compare daily through annual emissions for each mode.

 Real-world examples show why this is useful.
 A driver who carpools with one other person can nearly halve per-person emissions.
 An electric car in a region with clean electricity can beat even efficient gas vehicles, while in a coal-heavy grid the results can be closer.
 A commuter comparing bus versus rail can see how occupancy changes the numbers.
 Even switching one day per week to cycling can make a meaningful dent over a year.